devops-trainings/devops-trainings.github.io/README.md

     3. XFTP
     4. Visual Studio Code

-Let us go thorugh the installation of
+Let us go thorugh the download and setup of GitBash.